-Since 2016, I have taught several undergraduate courses including Africa in the Contemporary World, International Development, Aid and Humanitarianism, and International Cooperation in Europe and Beyond.
+Since 2015, I have been teaching several undergraduate courses including Africa in the Contemporary World, International Development, Aid and Humanitarianism, International Cooperation in Europe and Beyond and Swahili.

 University of Edinburgh